mihajm/http/article.md

   ...other resource code

-  // iterate circuit breaker state, is effect as a computed would cause a circular dependency (resource -> cb -> resource) const cbEffectRef = effect(() => {
+  // iterate circuit breaker state, using an effect since, again, this is inherently a side effect const cbEffectRef = effect(() => {
     const status = resource.status();
     if (status === ResourceStatus.Error) cb.fail();